kailaisun/kailaisun.github.io/_pages/about.md

 # 🔥 News
+- *2023.05*: 🎉🎉  Our invited article has been accepted by the Cell sub journal of *Star Protocols*: Protocol for a distributed smart building solution using semi-physical simulation.
+Hu Yan\*, Tian Xing\*, **Kailai Sun**\*, and Qianchuan Zhao.
+- *2023.04*: 🎉🎉  Our work has been accepted by the *Building and Environment* :[MITP-Net: a Deep-learning Framework for Short-term Indoor Temperature Predictions in Multi-zone Buildings.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4289282) .
 - *2023.01*: 🎉🎉  My work has been accepted by the [AHFE 2023 Conference](https://ahfe.org/):Multi-Source Information Fusion network for building occupancy estimation.
 - *2022.11*: 🎉🎉  Cell Press reported our work.[Report link](https://mp.weixin.qq.com/s/jDRYjovXeBpyaED2dH1z2Q).
 - *2022.12*: 🎉🎉  Our large head tracking dataset (includs 1 million head boxes) is completed, and will be available soon: **Kailai Sun**, Shaobo Liu, Gao Huang, Qianchuan Zhao.
 A large vision dataset for head tracking in dense crowd.